Francis Blundell (MP for Ormskirk): Politics

 Entering politics in 1913 upon his election to Lancashire County Council, he served as County Alderman (1931–35) before retiring as a County Councillor, being succeeded by William Blundell.

 In 1922 he was selected as the Conservative PPC for Ormskirk.
 The seat, previously held by the Conservatives since its creation in 1885, had been unexpectedly lost to James Bell of the Labour Party in 1918.
 Blundell successfully regained the seat for the Conservatives, and held it at the 1923 and 1924 general elections.
 He lost Ormskirk at the 1929 general election to Labour's Sir Samuel Rosbotham, also a major Lancashire landowner and farmer.

 Papal honours

-Blundell was an active Catholic, being regarded as one of the Church of Rome's most influential laymen in the country, and served as Chairman of the Catholic Education Council of England and Wales from 1927 until his death.
+An active Catholic, Blundell was regarded as one of the most influential laymen in the country.
+He put forward the Roman Catholic Relief Act 1926 and served as Chairman of the Catholic Education Council of England and Wales from 1927 until his death.

 Papal Chamberlain of the Sword and Cape to three Popes: Pius X, Benedict XV and Pius XI, Blundell was a Knight of Malta, having in 1919 been appointed a Chevalier of the Légion d'honneur.